Measles cases rise globally, while the Americas Region regains measles elimination status

 Global surge in measles, but the Americas Region stays protected

 The global rise in measles cases has primarily affected regions such as Africa, Eastern Mediterranean, Europe, Southeast Asia, and the Western Pacific, with large outbreaks reported in 57 countries.
 Nearly half of all significant outbreaks occurred in the African region.
-However, the Americas has managed to avoid such outbreaks due to robust immunization programs and quick responses to imported cases.
+However, the Americas has managed to avoid such outbreaks due to robust immunization programs, strong surveillance and quick responses to imported cases.

 An estimated 107,500 deaths from measles were recorded globally in 2023, with children under five being the most vulnerable.
 Although this is an 8% decrease from the previous year, far too many children are still dying from this preventable disease.
 Despite the rise in cases in other regions, the Americas has not reported measles-related deaths, and it is estimated that between 2000 and 2022, the measles vaccine alone prevented 6 million deaths in the region.